Dream23322/Isolate-Anticheat/assets/howtoconfig.md

 The check currently isnt too accurate so please, be careful when changing these settings

+- deviationOGF

+  > The maximum deviation for the Off Ground Friction prediction check.

+- ogfBuffer

+  > The amount of time the Off Ground Friction prediction check has to silent flag before it actually flags.

+- minOffGroundTicksOGF

+  > The minimum ticks the player has to be off ground before the Off Ground Friction prediction will work.

-- deviation
+- deviationMain

-  > The maximum deviation from predicted velocity and position that the player can have before flagging
+  > The maximum deviation for the main prediction check.

+- lagback

+  > This currently doesnt do anything

+- correctPosition

+  > Bad lagback, dont use

-- fastMaths
+- correctVelocity

-  > Use faster maths, may be less accurate but is worth it when its not eating server performance.
+  > Dont use.

 ## World Checks